The Oldest View: Development and themes

-In February 2023, one of his friends, Corrupt, began to recreate the mall using Blender, after gaining an obsession with the image Parsons showed him.
-He would replicate the geometry of specific sections of the mall – such as the food court and fountains, while Parsons would texture and detail everything.
+In February 2023, one of his friends—Corrupt—began to recreate the mall using Blender, after gaining an obsession with the image Parsons showed him.
+He would replicate the geometry of specific sections of the mall; such as the food court and fountains, while Parsons would texture and detail everything.
 What they found frustrating was that they had to use reference images of the real Valley View Center and line everything up with the camera movements.

+In an interview, director Kane Parsons (pictured in 2026) stated that the series was "the scariest thing I've made".

 During the interview with Desolar, Parsons stated that it was a personal project just to fulfill his desires and interests while entertaining himself.
-He said: "There's some truth to it, but I feel like it's also a crutch to lean on when your work is sort of relying on vagueness and ambiguity."
+He said: "There's some truth to it, but I feel like it's also a crutch to lean on when your work is sort of relying on vagueness and ambiguity".
 Initially, Parsons didn't have high hopes for the series on YouTube, as people saw that he was being too vague with his vision.
 He said that despite these videos being less popular than his Backrooms series, it has had the best reception out of any of his previous projects.

-Parsons stated that it was "the scariest thing I've made."
-Within the first few hours of the video, "Renewal," people began sharing their accounts of visiting and working at the Valley View Center when they were younger.
-Parsons said: "It's just so cool to see how it's reaching back to all of these real people who interacted with this real place."
+Parsons stated that it was "the scariest thing I've made".
+Within the first few hours of the video "Renewal being live, people began sharing their accounts of visiting and working at the Valley View Center when they were younger.
+Parsons said: "It's just so cool to see how it's reaching back to all of these real people who interacted with this real place".
 Parsons intended the series for this audience in mind, seeing that even if some people never went to the mall in their lives, these places would resonate with their memories very quickly.
 Parsons aimed this project to not take place in an alternate universe, but instead, be represented as a dramatized realization of real places that existed and will never be seen again.